lihbr/lihbr-apex/README.md

 #### Starting Server With Netlify Functions

-If you want the project with Netlify functions available run inside `packages/core`:
+If you want the project with Netlify functions available, run inside `packages/core`:

 ```bash
 # launch nuxt development server with yarn